ksudayhebbar/CodeChallange/README.md

 Being a good developer, you will quickly notice that the calculateRate method is poorly written and needs to be refactored.

-Bonus points for
-Measuring how much you can reduce the complexity of the application. (i.e. use a metric to measure complexity) Showing how you progressively improve the code by tagging after each major improvement you make.
+Bonus points for measuring how much you can reduce the complexity of the application (i.e. use a metric to measure complexity) and for showing how you progressively improve the code (e.g. tagging after each major improvement you make).

 ## Getting Started

 Running the application: `gradle build test run`

 All output is written to the console.